 Directions to public parking at Kings Forest:

-From M11 - On the map the most straight forward route looks like you just go up M11, A11, then A14 past Newmarket, back on A11 towards Thetford, then about 5 miles past the Weather Heath War Memorial (looks like Nelsons Column) turn right at traffic lights onto the B1106.
-Follow for about 5 miles, go past fire road 201, the public car park on the left opposite fire road 203 is where you would be able to park (gets busy at weekends and in nice weather).
+From M11 - On the map the most straight forward route looks like you just go up M11, A11, then A14 past Newmarket, back on A11 towards Thetford, then about 5 miles past the Weather Heath War Memorial (looks like Nelsons Column) take the next exit onto the B1106.
+CAREFUL - the exit is very sharp - a need to be in second gear.
+After exit turn left at juntion and follow for about 5 miles, go past fire road 201, the public car park is on the left opposite fire road 203 is where you would be able to park (gets busy at weekends and in nice weather).